So what exactly is CBD?

 What cannabinoids are in your product?

 Our lab analysis is below for every single product we sell.
 Each strain is identified in its description.
-You can view a chart of what each cannabinoid does here.

 Are there different types of CBD oil?